Úlfhildur the Elf-lady at Lake Mývatn in North Iceland - Icelandic Folklore

 Lava pillars by Lake Mývatn

-Úlfhildur gave one of her gold rings from her finger to the child, but the child threw the ring on the church floor and the worker was able to get the ring.
+Úlfhildur took one of her gold rings off her finger and gave it to the child, but the child threw it on the church floor, and the worker was able to retrieve it.

-After mass everybody left the church and Úlfhildur entered the palace with the well-dressed gentleman, and the worker noticed that everybody was sad.
-After a while, Úlfhildur left the palace dressed in her normal outfit and walked briskly away from the palace.
+After a while, Úlfhildur left the palace dressed in her usual outfit and walked briskly away from the palace.

 Lake Mývatn